rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

     Without a file system it is not possible to use the disk space.

 Each file system has a structure which is identical on each partition.
-A **boot block** and a **super block** initialized by the system and then an **inode table** and a **data area** initialized by the administrator.
+A **Boot Sector** and a **Super block** initialized by the system and then an **Inode table** and a **Data block** initialized by the administrator.

 !!!
 Note

     The only exception is the **swap** partition.

-### Boot block
+### Boot sector

-The **boot block** occupies the first block on the disk and is present on all partitions.
-It contains the program that starts and initializes the system and is therefore only filled in for the boot partition.
+Boot sector is the first sector of bootable storage media, that is, 0 cylinder, 0 track, 1 sector.
+It consists of three parts:

+MBR(master boot record):
+DPT(disk partition table):
+BRID(boot record ID):

 ### Super block